≡ Menu

 Walmart’s revenue is predominantly generated through its net sales, as highlighted in the chart above.

-Percentage Of Revenue From Net Sales and Membership and Other Income
+Metric Net Sales Membership & Other Income

 Walmart’s revenue streams consist of net sales and membership and other income.
 For more information about these streams, you may refer to this section: net sales and membership fee and other income.